browserengineering/book/book/change.md

 Many dedicated, brilliant, and talented engineers have devoted themselves to the web over its first three decades.
 The structure of the web embeds their ideas, inventions, and taste.
-Even if, in a few years, this book is obsolete or out-dated, I hope it still passes along those lessons.
+Even if, in a few years, this book is out-dated, I hope it still passes those lessons along.